 Day 5

 After breakfast, saddle the horses and climb the Tahtali mountain (2,000m) where the ride stops for lunch.
-Following lunch, saddle up and descend until reaching Beycik - a village with both mountain and sea views, where the riders will stay for the night, sleeping in a bungalow in the village.
+Following lunch, saddle up and descend until reaching Beycik - a village with both mountain and sea views, where the riders will stay for the night, sleeping in a unique guest house up in the trees and enjoy a freshly cooked meal.
 Riding hours: 6

 Day 6

-Today's ride will be mainly in walk, and will take around 6 hours to complete.
+Today's ride will be slower, and will take around 6 hours to complete.
 The road is surrounded with bays and nature, underground rivers surfacing and rocks sparkling with metals.
-After crossing the biggest bay, the ride arrives at turtle bay for the night.
-This the bay where baby turtles hatch.
-This is a national park.
+Pause for lunch at a beautiful bay, enjoy a quick swim if you desire, while the horses rest, before setting off for the final leg of the day.
+After crossing the biggest bay, enjoy one last canter before arriving at turtle bay for the night.
+This bay is where baby turtles hatch and is protected within the national park.
+Camp here for the night and enjoy a delicious meal on the beach before heading to bed.
 Swimming with the horses is possible at this location, as is cantering along the beach.
 Riding hours: 6

 Day 7